Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-python.markdown

 {{%/tab%}}
 {{%/tabs%}}

-You can also load a DataFrame backed by a DataGrid Scala class with the `class` options, e.g.:
+You can also load a DataFrame backed by a DataGrid Scala class with the `class` options, for example:

 {{%tabs%}}
 {{%tab "Python"%}}